Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Final Remarks

+\item Second, it is interesting to explore, whether our positive results are extendable to the case of more than two labels.
+It does not make any difference for $k = 1$: if a point $\bar x$ to be explained was classified with some label, then all the other labels can be merged into a single one, effectively reducing everything to the binary case.
+The same reasoning does not work for $k \ge 3$, and it is open, whether the {\sc $k$-Counterfactual Explanation} can still be computed in polynomial time for $\ell_2$ in the multi-label case.
+One can generalize our algorithm from Theorem \ref{theo:l2-cont-counterfactual} to have exponential dependence on the number of labels; this answers our question positively when the number of labels is constant, but not in the general case.

-There are several intriguing directions for future research.
-First, we aim to clarify the complexity of {\sc $k$-Check Sufficient Reason} for $ k \geq 3 $ in the continuous setting under the $\ell_1$-distance.
-Second, we seek to explore {\sc $k$-Counterfactual Explanation} for metrics based on $\ell_p$, where $ p > 2 $.
-Specifically, we ask whether $\ell_2$ is the only metric for which this problem is tractable.
-Lastly, we are interested in determining the extent to which the \np-hard problems discussed in this paper can be approximated.
-For instance, can {\sc $k$-Minimum Sufficient Reason}, which is \np-hard in all the settings considered, be tackled using polynomial-time approximation algorithms that produce a sufficient reason whose size is reasonably close to the minimum?
+\item Lastly, we are interested in determining the extent to which the \np-hard problems discussed in this paper can be approximated.
+For instance, can {\sc $k$-Minimum Sufficient Reason}, which is \np-hard in all the settings considered, be tackled using polynomial-time approximation algorithms that produce a sufficient reason whose size is reasonably close to the minimum? \end{itemize}

+\paragraph{Acknowledgments.} Barcel\'o is funded by the National Center for Artificial Intelligence CENIA FB210017, Basal ANID, and by ANID Millennium Science Initiative Program Code ICN17002.
+Kozachinskiy is funded by Grants ANID/FONDECYT Iniciación 1250060 and ANID/Basal National Center for Artificial Intelligence CENIA FB210017.
+Verschae is funded by Grants ANID/FONDECYT Regular 1221460 and Centro de Modelamiento Matemático (CMM) BASAL fund FB210005 for centers of excellence, ANID-Chile.
+Romero is funded by the National Center for Artificial Intelligence CENIA FB210017, Basal ANID.
+Subercaseaux is supported by the U.S. National Science Foundation under grant DMS-2434625.